Vanessa Redgrave receives damehood from the Prince of Wales

-Acclaimed actress Vanessa Redgrave has said receiving her damehood at Buckingham Palace was a “unique” moment in her career.
+Acclaimed actor Vanessa Redgrave has said receiving her damehood at Buckingham Palace was a “unique” moment in her career.

 The actress said she was “very happy” after picking up her damehood from the Prince of Wales on Thursday for services to drama.